kovan-testnet/config/README.md

 # Connecting to the Kovan Testnet

 Kovoan requires the use of Parity's PoA Protocol.
-Ensure [Parity](https://github.com/ethcore/parity) is installed.
+Ensure [Parity](https://github.com/ethcore/parity) 1.5.4 or greater is installed.

 After configuring, you probably want to acquire some Kovan Ether, to do so, follow the [faucet guide](https://github.com/kovan-testnet/faucet).